Factor013/WhatsBot/README.md

-Simple Bot for Whatsapp to reply messages
+Simple Bot Whatsapp to reply messages

 - using NodeJs with whatsapp-web.js and qrcode-terminal(draw qrcode in terminal).